Dym077/Numbers-game/README.md

 ## Acknowledgments

-- Martin Degerman for his advice.
+- Martin Degerman for his advice on the timer implementation and general javaScript handling.
 - My mentor Antonio for his useful advice and support.
 - The Slack community and the tutors of Code institute for their kind advice and support.